Uhha-Ziti: History

+Late Bronze

+War with the Hittites

+In the dominant Hittite Empire, Suppiluliuma I died in 1323 BC and his successor Arnuwanda I also died in the following year 1322 BC.
+This was a time of epidemics which significantly weakened the major powers.
+Mursili II came to the trone in 1321 BC facing multiple rebellions.

-The Hittite king Mursili II in his second campaign season, 1322 BC, attacked Attarimma, Hu[wa]rsanassa, and Suruda on Arzawa's border.
+The Hittite king Mursili II in his second campaign season, 1320 BC, attacked Attarimma, Hu[wa]rsanassa, and Suruda on Arzawa's border.
 Their leaders fled to Arzawa.
 When the king demanded their extradition, Uhha-Ziti defied him and called him a "child".
 He also managed to enlist Manapa-Tarhunta of the Seha River Land, but not Maskhuiluwa of Mira.

 Mursili put down a Kaska rebellion, and invaded Arzawa.
 Uhha-Ziti at this time had made his base at Apasa.
 During Mursili's march, a meteorite struck Apasa and wounded Uhha-Ziti, as recorded in the Annals of Mursili II:

 "The mighty Storm God, My Lord, showed his divinely righteous power and hurled a thunderbolt.
 All of my troops saw the thunderbolt.
 All the land of Arzawa saw the thunderbolt.
 The thunderbolt passed (us) and struck the land of Arzawa.
 It struck Uḫḫa-Ziti’s (capital) city Apaša.
 It settled in Uḫḫa-Ziti’s knees, and he became ill."

 In his wounded state, Uhha-Ziti could no longer lead the charge; therefore, having allied with the King of Ahhiuwa (most probably Mycenaean Greece)—the first time the "Ahhiya" are recorded with a monarch- he ordered Piyama-Kurunta to take the field at Walma by the Astarpa river.
 Piyama-Kurunta lost the battle, and Uhha-Ziti and his sons fled to the nearby Ahhiuwa-controlled islands.

-Uhha-Ziti died while Mursili was besieging the men of Attarimma, Hu[wa]rsanassa, and Suruda at Puranda.
+Uhha-Ziti died while Mursili II was besieging the men of Attarimma, Hu[wa]rsanassa, and Suruda at Puranda.